Ishant Sharma: International career

+At the age of 18, Sharma was called to join the Indian squad for the tour of South Africa in 2006–07.
+However, after receiving the call and organising travel arrangements, he was deselected.

-In May 2007, Sharma was selected in the test team for the Bangladesh tour and played as a replacement for the fast bowler Munaf Patel.
-Over there he played for his national side in the second test where he bowled three overs including one maiden and conceded only five runs without taking a wicket.
+In May 2007, Sharma was selected in the Test team for the Bangladesh tour and played as a replacement for the fast bowler Munaf Patel.
+Over there he played for his national side in the second Test where he bowled three overs including one maiden and conceded only five runs without taking a wicket.
 Later on, he was called for the tour of England in July–August 2007.

 Sharma got a call back in the team in the 3rd Test during Pakistan's tour of India in December 2007 due to injury of India's frontline pacers Zaheer Khan, RP Singh, and Sreesanth.
-Sharma picked up 5 wickets during the third test in Bangalore.
+Sharma picked up 5 wickets during the third Test in Bangalore.
 This performance earned him a place in India's squad for the tour of Australia.

 Sharma was left out in the Boxing Day Test at Melbourne during the Border–Gavaskar Trophy as India retained their main fast bowlers, Zaheer Khan and RP Singh.
-However, in January 2008 Sharma was called to represent India once again to replace the injured Zaheer Khan in the second test at the SCG.
+However, in January 2008 Sharma was called to represent India once again to replace the injured Zaheer Khan in the second Test at the SCG.
 Sharma started the first day of the match strongly and was involved in a controversial decision from Steve Bucknor when Andrew Symonds nicked the ball to keeper MS Dhoni off his bowling but was given not out.
 He bowled reasonably in the match, however without much luck.

 Although he had little success, the management retained him for the third Test match at Perth.
 On the fourth day of the match, he bowled an exceptional spell to Australian captain Ricky Ponting that resulted in his wicket and helped India claim victory.
 He used the pace and bounce of the WACA wicket to trouble the batsmen.
-In the following test played in Adelaide he picked up two wickets and impressed everyone with his bowling.
+In the following Test played in Adelaide he picked up two wickets and impressed everyone with his bowling.
 He finished the tour of Australia with figures of 6/358, an average of 59.66 and a strike rate of 101.0.

 On 10 February 2008, Sharma bagged four important wickets in the 4th ODI of CB Series against Australia.
 He ended the match with figures of 4/38 and named Man of the Match.
 He scalped two important wickets on 18 February 2008 versus Australia in the 7th ODI of CB series.